Why You Should Visit

 The preserve provides habitat for an abundance of birds, fish and other wildlife, including bald eagles, osprey, river otter, beaver, coho salmon, nesting yellow warblers, olive-sided flycatchers and rufous hummingbirds.

 May, June and September are the best times to visit.
 During February/March and July/August, the preserve is closed to visitors without permission due to the presence of nesting and fledging bald eagles.
+There is no trail into the preserve.
+Hunting, camping and campfires are not allowed.

 This preserve is accessible only by canoe or small boat.